 Course date and time

-The course is £60/$80.
+The course with live on-line classes is £60/$80.
 You can book by clicking on the button below, or by making a PayPal or Mastercard transfer to [email protected].

-Once you have booked, you will be sent a Reading Pack for each class in pdf format, and a syllabus for the course.
+Once you have booked, you will be sent a Reading Pack and recordings for each class in pdf format, and a Syllabus for the course.
 You will asked to provide your Skype ID for live classes.
-Classes are recorded.
+Classes are also recorded.